Klimatbyran/garbo/README.md

 ## Get started

 Ensure you have Node.js version 22.0.0 or higher installed.
-You will also need Docker to run Redis, PostgreSQL, and ChromaDB containers.
+You will also need [Docker](https://www.docker.com/) (or [Podman](https://podman-desktop.io/)) to run containers.

 ### Setting up environment variables